 Some event organizers assign “human” matchmakers to optimize matching.
 Research has shown that humans can never reach a hit rate higher than 30%, mainly because they never take into account all the info that a computer has.
 There are 2 possibilities:

 - The organization asks participants to enter network questions.
-Typically, less than 30% fills this in.
-Still, the advantage is that this makes it a lot easier for the human matchmakers to process the information.
+Typically, less than 30% fill this in.
+Still, the advantage is that this makes it much easier for the human matchmakers to process the information.
 Suppose you assign 2 matchmakers for 100 participants.
-For each participant with a network question, they can typically offer maximum 1.5 interesting people to talk to.
+For each participant with a network question, they can typically offer a maximum of 1.5 interesting people to talk to.
 100 participants x 30% x 1.5 meeting partners= 45 interesting contacts.
-Above 100 participants, it becomes impossible for the human matchmakers to know everybody and match the right persons.
-45 contacts out of a theoretical maximum of 750 means a 6% hit rate.
-But networking based on network questions is considerably less efficient than based on arguments for long term win-win collaborations, so the hit rate is far below 5%.
+Above 100 participants, it becomes impossible for human matchmakers to know everybody and match the right persons.
+45 contacts out of a theoretical maximum of 750 mean a 6% hit rate.
+But networking based on network questions is considerably less efficient than based on arguments for long-term win-win collaborations, so the hit rate is far below 5%.

 - The human matchmakers decide who is interesting for whom, without network questions.
-This is a lot harder, because you need to know a lot about persons before you can match them.
+This is a lot harder because you need to know much about people before you can match them.
 In reality, this is only feasible (and done) with input from the participants and extensive human preparation.
-Let’s assume preparation of 20 minutes by the participant and 1 hour per participant by the human matchmakers.
-The time investment factor is useful networking time/invested time=60 min/(20min+60min+60min)= 1/ 2.3.
-But, it becomes very hard to remember all items with 100 participants, so efficiency is reduced by a factor 40%.
+Let’s assume the preparation of 20 minutes by the participant and 1 hour per participant by the human matchmakers.
+The time investment factor is beneficial networking time/invested time=60 min/(20min+60min+60min)= 1/ 2.3.
+But, it becomes tough to remember all items with 100 participants, so efficiency is reduced by a factor of 40%.
 Together this means a hit rate of 30% / 2.3 * 40%= 5 %.